Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge

 CUT, in particular, accelerates the image translation process by maximizing mutual information between image patches, achieving competitive results quickly.
 In the context of RGB/IR modality, InfraGAN presents an image-level adaptation for RGB to IR conversion, prioritizing image quality~\cite{ozkanouglu2022infragan}.
 This approach is distinct in its focus on optimizing image quality losses.
 Moreover, Herrmann et al. have explored OD in RGB/IR modality by adapting IR images to RGB using traditional image preprocessing techniques, allowing the use of RGB object detectors without parameter modification~\cite{herrmann2018cnn}.
-Recently, there have been many advances in image translation, but they do not target OD tasks.
-Therefore, Medeiros et al. proposed the HalluciDet~\cite{medeiros2024hallucidet}, which uses an image translation mechanism for OD, but in their work, they have as a prior the access to the source data to pre-train the detector on the same RGB domain of the OD modality that the model needs to adapt.
+Despite significant advances in image translation, these techniques do not specifically address OD tasks.
+In our previous work, we introduced HalluciDet~\cite{medeiros2024hallucidet}, which employs an image translation mechanism for OD.
+However, this approach requires prior access to the source RGB data from the same domain as the target for pre-training the detector.